fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 You can also see in our output that NER offers a wide range of tags, some of which come with strange abbreviations.
-For now, don\'t worry as we will examine a full list of tags later on in this chapter.
+For now, don\'t worry as we will examine a full list of tags later on in this lab.

 Right now, let\'s answer a different question: what organizations does the news in our dataset write about?
 To make this exercise run faster,